20 Years of Landscape Change: Apr 11-June 11

 Mountain Pine Beetle 2014-20

-Paintings from the late twenty-‘teens illustrate the impact of the beetles.
-The colour of trees that were attacked changed to a lighter green, while the needles of those that were infested changed to a purplish-red, becoming grey over time as the forests died.
+The paintings from the late twenty-‘teens illustrate the impact of the beetles.
+The colour of trees that were attacked changed to a lighter green, while the needles of those that were infested changed to a purplish-red, becoming grey over time before the bright greens of new growth appeared.

 Jasper Wildfire 2024

 For millennia, forest fires were a recurrent feature of the mountain landscape.
 Historical photographs reflect this.
 They show the patchiness of tree cover in the mountain valleys.
-Warmer and dryer summers with high winds dried out the forests of the National Park.
-While there is debate about whether or not the dead pine trees worsened the fire risk, dried out forest floor vegetation, hot dry weather and wind spread the fire uncontrollably once started.
-The 2024 Wildfire arrived unexpectedly and spread rapidly in Jasper National Park.
+Windy, warmer and dryer summers dried out the forests of the National Park.
+While there is debate about whether or not the dead trees worsened the fire risk, dried out forest floor vegetation, hot dry weather and wind spread the fire once started.
+The 2024 Wildfire spread rapidly in Jasper National Park.

 The black and brown in recent paintings use the charcoal twigs of trees burnt on site in the 2024 Wildfire.